MatthewDailey/feedback-tool/README.md

 will serve the app on `localhost:5000`

 ## TODO Maker Week June 2022
-- set up new SendGrid account
-  - update API key on prod to match that from dev
-- email security for SendGrid
 - allow team and role
 - CSV upload to start a new session
+- set up cron email to make sure SendGrid account is not deactivated.